Who uses Estate Sale Services?

 A phone conversation can usually determine whether there are enough items to justify a sale; however, we prefer to look over the items to be sold to get a good idea of their value.

-Sometimes we can arrange to combine two or more small estates to result in a bigger, better sale.
 There is never a charge for us to meet with you to look over a prospective sale.

 Are there any other costs?